SunaHafizogullari/SunaHafizogullari_Berkeley_Capstone_FINAL/README.md

 #### Methodology
-Classification techniques were employed to determine the students who are facing obstacles in their academic journey and the specific factors that are hindering their success.
+Both traditional classification techniques and ensemble algorithms were employed to determine the students who are facing obstacles in their academic journey and the specific factors that are hindering their success.

 #### Results
 After testing several models on the analysis sample, the gradient boosting model was chosen due to its superior performance on both the training and test samples.